AntoineBRTL/Douglass/README.md

 # Douglass
-Simple visual virus developed for education purposes.
+Simple visual malware developed for education purposes.

 This program is written in Typescript and is made to run with [Electron](https://www.electronjs.org/).
 Some libraries are required, [see](#libs) the list of libraries used in this project.